-- To see what matter for you, and if you think positively or negatively about things around you.
+- To see what matters to you, and if you focus on good or bad things when talking about your working experience.

 Let’s have a look at the second point.
 Some people will talk about problems they had with their former bosses or colleagues, or claim that they left the job becasue people who worked with them were not competent.

 These job candidates will rarely succeed in an interview, becasue nobody wants to employ people who complain about something all time.

 Talk nicely about your past, focus on relevant experience

 Try to focus on the good things.
 Try to present yourself as an optimistic and enthusiastic person, someone who will easily get along their new colleagues.

 What is more, try to talk about relevant things, and achievements (if you achieved something in the past).
 Let’s have a look at one good answer: